paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b)(8)(B), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XIX of the Social Security Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title XIX of the Social Security Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2006—Subsec. (e).
 Pub.
 L. 109–280 added subsec. (e).